CycloneDX/cyclonedx-node-npm/README.md

   npx --package @cyclonedx/cyclonedx-npm --call exit
   ```

-* As a development dependency of the current projects:
+* As a development dependency of the current project:

   ```shell
   npm install --save-dev @cyclonedx/cyclonedx-npm